astronomer/docs/astro/automation-authentication.md

 description: Learn about all possible ways that you can authenticate to Astro from the Astro CLI and automation tools.
 ---

-Before you automate your workflows on Astro, you must prove to Astro that your automation tool is using the right identity and access to interact with specific Astro resources.
-You can do this using the Astro CLI and API tokens.
-You must complete the following actions to authenticate to Astro:
+Before you automate your workflows on Astro, you must prove to Astro that your automation tool has the correct identity and access to interact with specific Astro resources.
+Complete the following actions to authenticate to Astro using the Astro CLI and API tokens:

-- Create a credential in Astro.
+- Create an API key or token in Astro.
+- Install the Astro CLI in your automation environment, such as a GitHub Actions.
-- Make the credentials accessible to the Astro CLI installed in your automation environment.
+- Make the key or token accessible to the Astro CLI installed in your automation environment.

-- Install the Astro CLI in an environment from where you want to run automated processes, such as a GitHub Actions.
+After you complete this setup, your automation environment is authenticated to Astro.
+You can then write and run scripts to manage your Deployments through CI/CD.

-Astro's authentication process is based on [Auth0 Identifier First Authentication flow](https://auth0.com/docs/authenticate/login/auth0-universal-login/identifier-first).
-This process doesn't provide authorization and doesn't care what a user can do in Astro.
+Astro's authentication process is based on the [Auth0 Identifier First Authentication flow](https://auth0.com/docs/authenticate/login/auth0-universal-login/identifier-first).
+This process doesn't provide authorization and isn't affected by what a user can do in Astro.
 To manage authorization in Astro, see [User permissions](user-permissions.md).

-## Create a credential
+## Create an API token or API key

 You can use any of the following credentials to authenticate in an automated process: